 \subsection{RoBERTa Embedding}

-We applied RoBERTa embedding to tokenize input comments (individuals' posts on Reddit), $X=[x_{1},x_{2}, \dotsm, x_{n}]$, where $n$ is the number of sentences, $x_{i}$ has the size of [Max\_Len], $i\in [1,n]$, Max\_Len is the token length of $x_{i}$.
+The RoBERTa embedding tokenizes input comments (individuals' posts on Reddit), $X=[x_{1},x_{2}, \dotsm, x_{n}]$, where $n$ is the number of sentences, $x_{i}$ has the size of [Max\_Len], $i\in [1,n]$, Max\_Len is the token length of $x_{i}$.
 The shape of $X$ is [n, Max\_Len].

-Compared with the context-independent word embedding approaches such as GloVE, RoBERTa embedding belongs to context-dependent word embedding~\cite{liu2019roberta}, which considers the order of words within the context and learns the context-specific nuances~\cite{haque2020transformer, liu2019roberta}.
+The RoBERTa embedding is a context-dependent word embedding~\cite{liu2019roberta}, which considers word order within the context and learns context-specific nuances~\cite{haque2020transformer, liu2019roberta}.
 Thereby, $X$ contains many dynamic and robust representations.
-Moreover, the RoBERTa embedding model is pre-trained on large text corpora.
+Moreover, the RoBERTa embedding is pre-trained on large text corpora.